 Children’s books about being a good friend

-Bringing this lesson home, I gathered a list of children’s books about being a good friend.
-These books encourage children to treat others kindly and navigate the challenges of childhood friendships.
-To remind my kids the value of being a good friend to others.
+Bringing this valuable lesson home, I gathered a list of picture books about being a good friend.
+These are good books (with fantastic illustrations!) that encourage children to treat others kindly and manage the challenges of childhood friendships.
+To remind kids the value of being a good friend to others.

-I hope you’ll check out these children’s books about being a good friend to talk about the value of friendships.
+I hope you’ll check out these children’s books about being a good friend.
 They can teach kids—and ourselves—how important it is to treat others with kindness and respect.